Treatment Offered At

-Robotic-assisted surgery is only ideal for patients at low risk of complications.
 Each patient's diagnosis and treatment is unique and your physician will recommend the best approach for you.
 If robotic-assisted heart valve repair or replacement is not ideal for you, heart valve repair or replacement surgery can also be performed as open-heart surgery with a heart-lung machine.

 Following the surgery, cardiac rehabilitation is provided in stages to help reduce risk for future heart problems and to make the recovery process faster.